TheJacksonLaboratory/ro-crate-isa-context/README.md

 There are three types of context to make the ISA data more parsable:
 - Use uppercase ISA model objects to match the entry has the "@type" defined, such as "@type": "Study"
 - Use lowercase ISA model objects to match the fields which use the lower case, such as the "investigation":"uri" in the study object
-- Manually define mapping for the fields which are not ISA object type such as "submissionDate", "annotationValue", using the same as in ISA schema definition
+- expanded term definition Manually define mapping for the fields which are not ISA object type such as "submissionDate", "annotationValue", using the same as in ISA schema definition

 ## Experiment